 🍽️ Repurpose leftovers

-Transform an old-fashioned Southern favorite into a new treat around Christmas time—homemade holiday banana pudding!
+Transform an old-fashioned Southern favorite into a new treat around Christmas time— old fashioned banana pudding, holiday style!

 Follow the recipe to prepare the banana pudding, but instead of the vanilla wafers, use your favorite leftover Christmas cookies.
 However, to make this work best, here are a few tips: